Cameron Property Taxes Cut in 69% of Informal Hearings

 Cameron CAD Value Reduction from the Informal Process

-However, the downward spiral was seriously averted where it counts, and taxable value reduced via informal means reached new heights in 2023. $803.600 million in taxable value was reduced in 2023, blowing away all previous numbers.
-Single family homes were able to cut a large swath of value, achieving a reduction of $442.3 million, nearly double the 2022 tally of $233.50 million.
+However, the record success was seriously averted where it counts, and taxable value reduced via informal means fell well below the 2023 score. $530.90 million in taxable value was reduced in 2024, compared to $803.600 million in 2023.
+Single family homes were the largest faller, achieving a reduction of $224.22 million, nearly half the 2023 tally of $442.30 million.
 While homes first spiked in 2021, commercial value reductions have been growing every year on record and notched an all-time high of $361.30 million in 2023.
-This was the first time in the history of the county that homes were able to beat businesses.
-This implies that the value of homes has increased dramatically in the past few years.
+2024 saw businesses drop to $306.80 million, down from the record of $361.;30 million in 2023.